Wiuwert: History

-The village was first mentioned in the 13th century Wiwerth.
+The village was first mentioned in the 13th century as Wiwerth.
 The etymology is unclear.
 Wiuwert is a terp (artificial living hill) village.
 Before the poldering of the lakes and when Wiuwert was located along the former Middelzee, it was a thriving fishing village which was described to have contained more than 180 houses.

 The Dutch Reformed church dates from around 1200, but has been modified several times, the latest being between 1860 and 1870.
 The tower dates from 1888.
 The basement of the church contains mummies and natural mummification occurs if a body is placed in the basement.

 Wiuwert was home to 83 people in 1840.
-In 1866, part of the terp was excavated and a hoard of 39 golden objects was discovered.
-The coins in the collection proof that it was buried around 640.
+In 1866, part of the terp was excavated and a hoard of 39 golden objects was discovered, including one of the tremisses of Audulf of Frisia.
+The coins in the collection prove that it was buried around 640.

 Before 2018, the village was part of the Littenseradiel municipality and before 1984 it belonged to Baarderadeel municipality.